toshevk/django-marketplace/readme.md

 The Marketplace app is designed to resemble a classic e-commerce website.
 Main features include:

-**User creation and authentication**: After creation through a sign-up page, each user can access an admin page to create products they want to sell, which will be displayed on the main page.
+**User Creation and Authentication**: After creation through a sign-up page, each user can access an admin page to create products they want to sell, which will be displayed on the main page.

-**Product creation and editing**: Products can be managed through the **item dashboard**.
-Products' attributes include category, title, description, image, and price.
+**Product Creation**: New items can be added to the Marketplace by users through the New Item form.

+**User Dashboard**: Each user can access their dashboard and see all the items they have created.
+Through this dashboard, items can be added, edited, or deleted.

+**Browse Items**: All the items in the Marketplace can be browsed through the Browse function.
+Browse also has search functionality, which can also be used in combination with filters to narrow the item category when searching.

 ### Technology
 Main technology used is **Django** 5.0.6.
 Using Django I set up the entire project and the backend functionality.